QOM-One/qom-network/docs/developers/tools/remix.md

 # Remix: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Evmos using the Remix in-browser IDE {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Qom One using the Remix in-browser IDE {synopsis}

 [Remix](http://remix.ethereum.org/) is an in-browser IDE for [Solidity](https://github.com/ethereum/solidity) smart contracts.
-In this guide, we will learn how to deploy a contract to a running Evmos network through Remix and interact with it.
+In this guide, we will learn how to deploy a contract to a running Qom One network through Remix and interact with it.

 ## Connect to Remix

 ::: tip
-If you haven’t already, follow the steps in the [Metamask guide](./../../users/wallets/metamask.md) to import your Evmos private key into Metamask.
-Start the Evmos daemon and REST server.
+If you haven’t already, follow the steps in the [Metamask guide](./../../users/wallets/metamask.md) to import your Qom One private key into Metamask.
+Start the Qom One daemon and REST server.
 :::

 Go to [Remix](http://remix.ethereum.org/).
 There are some contracts in the File Explorer.
 Replace these with the source code to `Counter.sol` below.
 On the left-most bar, select the Solidity Compiler and compile the contract.